SergUdo/Telegram_bot/README.md

 Run the bot with the command ruby weather_forecast.rb in the console

-Turn on the bot with the  command /start
+Turn on the bot with the  command: /start

-To view the weather in Warsaw, enter the command / c
+To view the weather in Warsaw, enter the command:  /c

-To stop the bot, run the command /end
+To stop the bot, run the command: /end